Moscow court reverses Sergei Mitrokhin election ban | DW | 13.08.2019

 Tough policing

-"We believe the tough actions of law enforcement officers for stopping the riots were absolutely justified," Russian President Vladimir Putin's spokesman, Dmitry Peskov.
+"We believe the tough actions of law enforcement officers in stopping the riots were absolutely justified," Russian President Vladimir Putin's spokesman, Dmitry Peskov.

 Read more: Russia protests: Police arrest hundreds at Moscow rally